wikimedia-research/Discovery-Research-Portal/docs/swap2and3/index.md

 data1 <- data1[data1$event_searchSessionId %in% temp$event_searchSessionId[temp$count==1], ]; rm(temp)
 ```

 We ran this test from April 7 - April 25, 2016.
 Only full text search are affected by this test.
 Around half of the traffic were put into the test group randomly, where we swapped their second and third search results.
-The rest of the traffic were see as control group.
+The rest of the traffic were seen as control group.
 We collected a total of 1.2M events from 295.1K unique sessions.

 ```r
 data_summary <- data1 %>%